thaddavis/crewai_and_agentops_script/video_script/1/8_adding_environment_variables.md

 The details of how an LLM works can be explored outside of this video if interested...

-Connecting our CrewAi project with OpenAI is simple.
+Connecting our CrewAI project with OpenAI is simple.

 All we have to do is sign up on OpenAI's platform: `https://platform.openai.com/`